biolab/orange3-datafusion/doc/chaining.md

 ![Chaining widget icon](icons/chaining.png)

-Profiles objects of one type in the feature space of another type through chaining of latent factors.
+Profiles objects of one type in the latent space of another object type through chaining of latent matrices along paths in a data fusion graph.

 Signals
 -------